JulePralle/SDC_Term2_Project5_ModelPredictiveControl/README.md

 ## Introduction
-In this project a Model Predictive Control (MPC) should be implemented to drive the car around the track in the udacity simulator.
+In this project a Model Predictive Control (MPC) will be implemented to drive the car around the track in the udacity simulator.
 The MPC uses a cost function to minimize the error between the vehicle and the trajectory.
 The main advantage of MPC is the fact that it allows the current timeslot to be optimized, while keeping future timeslots in account.

 ![alt text][image1]